Employee attrition refers to staff members who leave a company.

 It is also important to reaffirm the results were confidential and reported in aggregate.

-In some organizations, supervisors work with employees to develop smart and measurable goals.
+In some organizations, supervisors work with their teams to develop smart and measurable goals.

 This may include: